moniqka/feed-reader-testing/README.md

 2. Right click on index.html and open it in your browser
 3. The test results appears at the bottom of the page

-(Tests are written in the Jasmine folder -> feedreader.js file)
+(Tests are written in the Jasmine/spec folder -> feedreader.js file)

 ## Tests